Select Page

 Vegetables

-In an EPI diet, a 0 to 30% ratio of vegetables (carb content) usually works well. (side note: if dog is prone to crystals… do not feed broccoli).
+In an EPI diet, a 0% to 30% ratio of vegetables (carb content) usually works well. (side note: if dog is prone to crystals… do not feed broccoli).
 Also, please understand that vegetables also have fiber content, so be careful not to use too many vegetables.

 Bones

 If you are preparing your own meals for your dog, calcium needs to be included.
 Whether by bones, ground bones, bone meal or crushed egg shells.
 But for the EPI dog, some are not to be able to handle the commonly recommended 20 to 25% bone matter in a diet.
-So, t begin with, cut this percentage in half and see how well it is tolerated.
+So, to begin with, cut this percentage in half and see how well it is tolerated.

 In an EPI diet, start with 10 to 15% of bone content, but over time, if tolerable with your dog, try increasing bone content up to 20%.
 Per usual, it’s all about the poop!
 If the stools are or have a lot of white to them, it means they are getting too much bone and cannot digest it.
 Cut back.
 Some will have loose stools.
 Cut back.
 Again this is all trial and error for your individual dog.
 Meaty bones can also be given occasionally, as long as you trim the fat and as long as your EPI dog can tolerate it.